sbt/sbt/src/sphinx/Getting-Started/Basic-Def.rst

 will end up with an immutable map (set of key-value pairs) describing the build.

-For example, one key is `name` and it maps to a string value, the name of your project.
+For example, one key is :key:`name` and it maps to a string value, the name of your project.

 *Build definition files do not affect sbt's map directly.*